hpcugent/vsc_user_docs/mkdocs/docs/HPC/only/gent/available_software/detail/setuptools-rust.md

 module load setuptools-rust/1.8.0-GCCcore-13.2.0
 ```

-*(This data was automatically generated on Wed, 06 Mar 2024 at 15:51:26 CET)*
+*(This data was automatically generated on Fri, 08 Mar 2024 at 09:35:19 CET)*

 | |accelgor|doduo|donphan|gallade|joltik|skitty|
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 |setuptools-rust/1.8.0-GCCcore-13.2.0|x|x|x|x|x|x|
 |setuptools-rust/1.6.0-GCCcore-12.3.0|x|x|x|x|x|x|

+### setuptools-rust/1.8.0-GCCcore-13.2.0

+This is a list of extensions included in the module:

+semantic_version-2.10.0, setuptools-rust-1.8.0, typing_extensions-4.8.0

+### setuptools-rust/1.6.0-GCCcore-12.3.0

+This is a list of extensions included in the module:

+semantic_version-2.10.0, setuptools-rust-1.6.0, typing_extensions-4.6.3